Special Educational Needs and Disabilities at St Mary’s, Bentworth

-Welcome to St Mary’s Special Educational Needs (SEN) page.
+Welcome to St Mary’s Special Educational Needs and Disabilities (SEND) page.
 I hope that it will provide you with useful information about SEN provision within the school.
+Please do get in contact if you think we could add anything to make this even more helpful.

-My name is Ruth Billington and I am the Special Educational Needs Co-ordinator (SENCo) at St Mary’s.
-As SENCo my job is to identify and coordinate provision for pupils with additional needs.
+We are Jo Ayres (Headteacher) and Charlotte Baker (Deputy Headteacher) and we share this vital role as the Special Educational Needs and Disabilities Co-ordinator (SENDCo) at St Mary’s.
+As SENDCo our job is to identify and coordinate provision for pupils with additional needs.
 This involves working closely with parents and school staff and will sometimes include liaising with Children’s Services and other outside agencies to ensure that the needs of individual children are met.

 SEN in schools – an overview